CityofPortland/mobility-data-specification/policy/measures/README.md

 This measure of deployments is used to determine compliance with deployments required in the East Portland pattern area.
 Operators are required to ensure that at least 15.00 percent of their measured deployments occur in the East Portland pattern area.
 To calculate the percentage of deployments occuring in the East Portland pattern area, use the Area of Interest Metrics section for a given day's report from RideReport.
 From the Area of Interest Metrics section, divide the "Eastern Neighborhoods Parking" area's value for "Morning Deployment" by the "Portland City Limits" area's value, then multiply by 100.
 That value, rounded to two decimal precision, is the measured value of deployments in the East Portland pattern area.

 As detailed in our January 15, 2020 memo, companies must satisfactorily meet East Portland deployment requirements to be eligible for performance incentives.
-These requirements is measured in multiple ways for incentive purposes.
-The ways compliace is measured are daily, average daily over a time period, and the number of days in compliance over a given time period.
+These requirements are measured in multiple ways for incentive purposes.
+The ways compliance is measured are daily, average daily over a time period, and the number of days in compliance over a given time period.

 ### Daily compliance
 Daily compliance is calculated by using a given day's daily report.
 Follow the calculation method described above to determine the value of deployment percentage for the East Portland pattern area.